Poland 11 min

 If you pay VAT, you must also keep all your VAT records in a specific electronic format.

-As we’ve mentioned, independent contractors are classified differently to employees in Poland.
+As we’ve mentioned, independent contractors are classified differently from employees in Poland.
 Many of the protections and benefits employees enjoy do not typically apply to contractors.

 As a result, companies may deliberately misclassify you to circumvent their legal obligations, while at other times, it may happen accidentally.
 Whether it’s intentional or not, misclassification can result in penalties and fines for both you and your client.